alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Alerting configurations: Test that generated alerts are routed to a predetermined destination, based on alert label values.

-If you can’t test your monitoring via synthetic means, or there’s a stage of your monitoring you simply can’t test, consider creating a running system that exports wellknown metrics, like number of requests and errors.
+If you can't test your monitoring via synthetic means, or there's a stage of your monitoring you simply can't test, consider creating a running system that exports wellknown metrics, like number of requests and errors.
 You can use this system to validate derived time series and alerts.
-It’s very likely that your alerting rules will not fire for months or years after you configure them, and you need to have confidence that when the metric passes a certain threshold, the correct engineers will be alerted with notifications that make sense.
+It's very likely that your alerting rules will not fire for months or years after you configure them, and you need to have confidence that when the metric passes a certain threshold, the correct engineers will be alerted with notifications that make sense.

 # Chapter 5 - Alerting on SLOs